-CGBThe Green Bank's success depends on its employees' skills and abilities and the manner in which they are used to meet our goals. -Our employees are our most important resource to help us succeed.
-The Green Bank is committed to free and open communication. -and to improve the way we operate.
-To take full advantage of this resource we need to communicate freely and openly.
-Usually, it is the employees performing the work who have the most knowledge about the tasks and processes they use. -We encourage employees to help us by taking every opportunity to make us aware of problems of any kind and suggesting ways we can improve.- Employees should feel free to discuss any concern or suggestions they have with their supervisor or any member of management.- It is our intent that as a result of open communication, CGBthe Green Bank and all of its employees will enjoy a mutually prosperous and satisfying relationship.
+The Green Bank's success depends on its employees' skills and abilities and the manner in which they are used to meet our goals.
+Our employees are our most important resource to help us succeed.
+The Green Bank is committed to free and open communication.
+Usually, it is the employees performing the work who have the most knowledge about the tasks and processes they use.
+We encourage employees to help us by taking every opportunity to make us aware of problems of any kind and suggesting ways we can improve.
+Employees should feel free to discuss any concern or suggestions they have with their supervisor or any member of management.
+It is our intent that as a result of open communication, the Green Bank and all of its employees will enjoy a mutually prosperous and satisfying relationship.

 Our experience has shown that when employees deal openly and directly with supervisors, the work environment can be excellent, communications can be clear, and attitudes can be positive.
-When you have a suggestion, question, problem, or concern, your supervisor is in the best position to respond quickly and accurately: Hhowever, you should feel free to discuss the issue with the staff in Human Resources.
+When you have a suggestion, question, problem, or concern, your supervisor is in the best position to respond quickly and accurately; however, you should feel free to discuss the issue with the staff in Human Resources.

-The working environment at CGBthe Green Bank is one that puts staff, supervisors, and administration in a close relationship of mutual respect. -Attendance at and participation in group meetings and staff meetings is are-important. -Employees are encouraged and expected to use these meetings as opportunities for raising issues to improve client services, program operation, and staff relations. -It is generally during these meetings that most business-related matters are communicated. -If an employee is absent from any of these meetings, it is theirhis or her responsibility to catch up with the business discussed.
+The working environment at the Green Bank is one that puts staff, supervisors, and administration in a close relationship of mutual respect.
+Attendance at and participation in group meetings and staff meetings is important.
+Employees are encouraged and expected to use these meetings as opportunities for raising issues to improve client services, program operation, and staff relations.
+It is generally during these meetings that most business-related matters are communicated.
+If an employee is absent from any of these meetings, it is their responsibility to catch up with the business discussed.